 Past, Present, and Future

 With Halloween and the Celebration of Light anchoring one-another at opposite ends of the firework spectrum, it’s safe to say that Vancouver is not just an average city when it comes to promoting and pioneering with pyrotechnics; both the professional and amateur practitioner have something to love in Metro Vancouver.
 Whether it’s a world-class fireworks festival that will dazzle and delight, or a raucous night of rabble-rousing punctuated (and hopefully not punctured) by bottle rockets, a trip to Vancouver, BC is sure to be an illuminating experience.
-In the past it has been sponsored by large corporations such as Honda or HSBC bank, in the future you may see larger corporations taking hold into sponsored events .
+In the past it has been sponsored by large corporations for both bad and good credit auto lenders to manufacturers such as Honda or HSBC bank, in the future you may see larger corporations taking hold into sponsored events .
 Learn more about working conditions here.